PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 tests; Ruff, diff, and AST-equivalence checks pass.
 No model conversion or inference was run.

+Native model-file generation now constructs one shared `ModelIRGraphIndex` and passes its producer/consumer maps into codegen.
+The exporter-local full graph scan was removed; no codegen path mutates either map.
+Architecture validation passes 71 tests and fixes the single constructor plus read-only contract.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted